GeekyAnts/mmt-clone-app/README.md

-Hotel flow in MakeMyTrip using native base
+Hotel flow in MakeYourTrip using native base